 MBA Crystal Ball: In the last few years, what kind of jobs have Indian students taken up and in which region/city?

-Maryke: A full overview of our career placements can be found here.
+Maryke: A full overview of our career placements can be found on our official site.

 Our Indian students are comprised in this report.